mfaani/mfaani/content/posts/career/how-to-get-into-software-engineering/index.md

 > In university you're taught only a whole lot of breadth without much depth.
 At work you actually need depth without much breadth.

-To become an iOS engineer you don't need to learn about:
+For example, to become an iOS engineer you can get all F in the following courses, but still be a great at iOS Programming.
 - Android
 - Web Development
 - Database